 Physical Characteristics of Polar Bears

-Polar bears are well adapted to their Arctic environment, with thick layers of insulating fur and a thick layer of blubber to keep them warm in freezing temperatures.
+Polar Bear Icon of the Arctic are well adapted to their Arctic environment, with thick layers of insulating fur and a thick layer of blubber to keep them warm in freezing temperatures.
 They have large, powerful bodies, with adult males weighing up to 1,500 pounds and standing over 10 feet tall when on their hind legs.

 Polar bears are found throughout the Arctic region, from Alaska and Canada to Russia and Norway.
 They primarily inhabit areas with sea ice, which they rely on for hunting seals, their primary prey.
 As sea ice diminishes due to climate change, polar bears face increasing challenges in finding food and suitable habitat.